 When you visit the doctor after an accident, your doctor will likely begin your exam by asking questions about your injuries and the symptoms you are experiencing.
 Based on your answers, they may recommend one or more of the following medical tests:

-• Electromyograms – An electromyogram is a test used to identify muscular issues such as weakness, pain, or paralysis.
-To conduct an electromyogram, a doctor inserts electrodes on the ends of thin needles into the muscles to measure electrical activity in muscles.
+- Electromyograms – An electromyogram is a test used to identify muscular issues such as weakness, pain, or paralysis.
+To conduct an electromyogram, a doctor inserts electrodes on the ends of thin needles into the muscles to measure electrical activity in the muscles.

-How Results from These Tests Can Impact Your Case
+How do Results from These Tests Impact Your Case?

 If you were injured in an accident, following your doctor’s testing recommendations is essential.
 Not only will this allow them to provide you with the proper care, but it can also help your case by: